 All the amounts are shown in the system currency.
 You can set the system currency on the Systems parameters page.

 By default, the credit and collections data for the current company is shown.
 To see the data across all companies, assign the CustCollectionsBICrossCompany duty to the role.

 Accessing the Power BI content

-If you're using Microsoft Dynamics 365 for Finance and Operations, Enterprise edition July 2017 update, the Credit and collections management Power BI content is shown in the Customer credit and collections workspace.
+If you're using Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (July 2017), the Credit and collections management Power BI content is shown in the Customer credit and collections workspace.

 Reports that are included in the Power BI content